VitorNeresBr/user_registration_api/README.md

  We will use the command line Base.metadata.create_all(bind=engine) to create the tables in the database and we will use app = FastAPI() to start our application in FastAPI.

+ The UserCreate class defines the format of the data we expect when users are registered.
+The fields are name, password and cpf.

+ The def get_db() function will be a yield that will provide a database connection and will automatically close after the operation is complete to avoid problems such as memory leaks or too many open connections.